 If you are interested in holding a home funeral for a loved one who has died, you'll need to be aware of the laws that apply.
 Here is an overview of the rules that govern home funerals in Tennessee.

-Tennessee law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person named by the deceased person in an advance health care directive or durable power of attorney for health care, and after that to family members in an established order.
+Tennessee law determines who has the right to make final decisions about a person's body and funeral services.
+If you make an advance health care directive or durable power of attorney for health care, you can give this authority to the person you name as your health care agent, sometimes called your "attorney-in-fact."
+(Tennessee Code § § 34-6-204(b)(3) (2018).)
+Otherwise, the power goes to your next of kin.

 Tennessee has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.